All our hospitals have their own unique identities while sharing the same standards and values

 You must have appropriate UK professional registration.

-You’ll have access to a range of benefits including one of the best pension schemes in the UK, leisure and entertainment discounts and parental leave and childcare support schemes we’re really proud of.
+We’re really proud of the range of benefits including one of the best pension schemes in the UK, leisure and entertainment discounts and parental leave and childcare support schemes.

 We're also committed to ensuring that you are supported in gaining and developing the skills and knowledge needed to carry out your work safely and effectively, and to achieve your full potential.
 We offer a range of apprenticeships at all levels, as well as an extensive range of career development opportunities.